mayamathur/academic_website/content/publication/ccc_2.md

 +++
-title = 'Reducing meat consumption by appealing to animal welfare: Protocol for a meta-analysis and theoretical review' date = 2020-03-02T08:16:51-04:00 draft = false
+title = 'Errors in the statistical justification for the "credibility ceiling" remain uncorrected' date = 2020-05-16T08:16:51-04:00 draft = false

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Empirical"]
+tags = []
 categories = []

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
-authors = ["Maya B. Mathur", "Thomas N. Robinson", "David B. Reichling", "Christopher Gardner", "Janice Nadler", "Paul A. Bain", "Jacob Peacock"]
+authors = ["Maya B. Mathur", "Tyler J. VanderWeele"]

 # Publication type.